 To start the residency application, the following documents are required:

-• Passport (original + photocopy of entire document).
+• Passport (original with which you entered Uruguay + photocopy of entire document).

 The Immigration Office does not keep the passport during the proceedings; they just need to compare it with the photocopy.